03 Feb 2014 I Trulli: a fairy-tale like atmosphere for luxury homes in Puglia

 It appears that the historical reason for using the dry stone masonry technique to build the “trulli” was due to an abuse of power by feudal landlords who were able to remove farmers from the land whenever they liked, without recognizing any of their rights, in particular that of “citizen”.

-At the beginning of the 17th century, various families settled in the area of Alberobello, inside the “trulli” built by the farmers: a regular community was formed, under the rule of Count Giangirolamo Acquaviva d’Aragona, in2b69947a2f675201e20b0462f3d1a95d open violation of the rule forbidding feudal landlords from building new cities without the king’s permission.
+At the beginning of the 17th century, various families settled in the area of Alberobello, inside the “trulli” built by the farmers: a regular community was formed, under the rule of Count Giangirolamo Acquaviva d’Aragona, in open violation of the rule forbidding feudal landlords from building new cities without the king’s permission.

 According to tradition, when royal inspections were made, the Count had the dry dwellings knocked down during the night and cleared out the inhabitants, rebuilding them just as quickly as soon as the danger had passed.